OilerNetwork/pitchlake-launcher/README.md

 3. make changes and commit them: `git commit -am 'my changes'`
 4. push to remote: `git push origin my-branch`
 5. open a PR in the submodule's remote repo
-6. after the PR is merged update the submodule reference: `git submodule update --remote`